Friday, November 21, 2025

 Dannie Martin

-Shipped to Lomboc Federal Penitentiary for bank robbery, Dannie “Red Hog” Martin began to write dispatches about prison life for the tabloid-turned-newspaper San Francisco Chronicle.
+Shipped to Lompoc Federal Penitentiary for bank robbery, Dannie “Red Hog” Martin began to write dispatches about prison life for the tabloid-turned-newspaper San Francisco Chronicle.
 His articles captured the public’s attention with tales of knife fights, cruel guards, racial strife, and the havoc wreaked by AIDS behind bars.
 His byline earned him disciplinary action from the authorities, and Martin’s long battle for a prisoner’s right to commit journalism.

 Paroled in 1992 after serving 12 of a 30-year sentence, he penned two novels, The Dishwasher and In The Hat.
 The former tells the story of an ex-con forced back into criminal streets to avenge a rape.
 The latter is a bizzare story about a white pimp and cock-fighter who runs afoul of the powers-that-be.
 Both are solid, in my opinion.